 You can use Sound Amplifier with wired or Bluetooth headphones to filter, augment, and amplify the sounds in your environment or on your Android device.

-Download and turn on Sound Amplifier
+Download & turn on Sound Amplifier

-- Download Sound Amplifier on Google Play.
+- On your Android device, download Sound Amplifier from Google Play.

-- Connect wired headphones to your Android device.
+- Connect headphones to your Android device.